astronomer/astro-docs/ac/next/install-dependencies.md

 You can also create your own Python packages and install them on your environment via Python wheel, or you can configure an environment variable to automatically add a Python package to your Airflow project folder.
 For more information on this setup, read the [Apache Airflow documentation on managing modules](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/latest/modules_management.html).

-## Install Packages using the Astronomer CLI
+## Install Packages Using the Astronomer CLI

 If you installed AC via the [Quickstart], you can add Python-level packages to your `requirements.txt` file and OS-level packages to your `packages.txt` file.